An Iterative Receiver for OFDM With Sparsity-Based Parametric Channel Estimation: Parametric BP-MF Receiver

 We now turn our attention to the computational complexity of the channel estimator, i.e., the loop starting at line \ref{line:mf-begin}.
 The most demanding part of the channel estimation in terms of computational complexity is the calculation of $\hat\bmu_{\hat\cala}$ via \eqref{naive-bmu-update}.
 We show in Appendix \ref{app:bmu} that (under a conjecture) this update can be calculated in time $\calo\!\left( \min(\hat L^2N, \hat LN\sqrt{N}) \right)$, where $\hat L$ is the number of components currently included in the model.

-The grid search in line \ref{line:gridsearch} is recognized as the maximization of the periodogram on a grid, which can be calculated via a fast Fourier transform in time $\calo\!\left( N\log N \right)$ when the grid is assumed to be of size $\calo(N)$.
+The grid search in line \ref{line:gridsearch} is recognized as the maximization of the periodogram, which can be calculated via a fast Fourier transform in time $\calo\!\left( N\log N \right)$ when the grid is assumed to be of size $\calo(N)$.

 The loop starting at line \ref{line:refine-loop} necessitates the calculation of \br in \eqref{r}.
-Direct evaluation is a computation of order $\calo(\hat LN)$ for each of the $\hat L$ iterations in the loop.
+Direct computation has complexity $\calo(\hat LN)$ for each of the $\hat L$ iterations in the loop.
 By updating $\br$ with each change to $\hat\bmu$, the direct evaluation can be avoided and the complexity of each iteration in the loop becomes $\calo(N)$, which is the same as that of all other operations inside the loop.
 The overall complexity of the loop is thus $\calo(\hat LN)$.

 With these remarks, we see that the overall complexity per iteration of the channel estimator is $\calo\!\left( \min(\hat L^2N, \hat LN\sqrt{N}) \right)$.